x90skysn3k/brutespray/README.md

 ```

 # Combo Option
 When you specify a combo option, it will attempt the host:user:pass on each discovered service from Nmap.
-If you just want to specify `USER:PASS` ensure you leave the host blank.
-IE `:USER:PASS`
+If you just want to specify `USER:PASS` leave the host blank, see below.
 ```
 127.0.0.1:user:pass
 :user:pass